 2. Choose a reliable hosting provider

-When choosing a hosting provider, you need to know about the different options and how they measure up.
+When comparing hosting providers, you need to know about the different options and how they measure up so you can make the perfect choice.

 If you pick a self-managed hosting provider, you rent the hosting space or server and install everything on your own.
 With self-managed hosting, you enjoy flexibility but need to look after the operating system, security, and updates.